 Every child is different, and even coordinated adults have gotten hurt on treadmills.
 Experts seem to think that parents can kind of gauge the abilities of their kids, but I guess I was hoping for a age or height standard on top of that.
 My opinion is that Helena is coordinated enough, especially if we supervise to start, but I’d like to know if there are stats saying kids under 48” have a higher rate of injury, though I did find that 460,000 people were injured (32,000 hospitalized or killed) in 2012 while using gym equipment, with 66% of those injuries coming at the hands of treadmills.

 Lisa added the concerns that our younger son will also want to ride the treadmill, and that they will distract each other, possibly creating a dangerous situation.
 And that a treadmill is an expensive device that Lisa actually uses.
+Kids break stuff, even if it's not themselves.
+As parents, we want to keep our kids safe.

 Here’s what we’re going to do when we do allow her to walk: have her stand on the treadmill and see how her height lines up with controls and arm rests.
 Then, teach her how to use the controls, setting limits.
 I will look into a pad or pillow for the wall behind the treadmill.
 We’ll look into helmets or pads, though I have not seen any suggestions of that sort.
 I think the automatic shut-off clip is probably the most important element, and I might have to consider how to make it a mandatory element, like attached to something that must be worn.
 I know some of you are wondering whether I’m overthinking the whole situation, but the stats are scary enough to at least make some effort.